Akshit8/go-gin/README.md

 - the update method requires whole video entity for update, **as we are using save method**, better way is to use **Update()** method.
 - the error handling not setup right
 - **Upsert** strategy is basically checking first that there are no users with that email, in that case insert that element, otherwise update the existing element. **fix for foreign key relation**
+- removal of *UNIQUE* constraint from email can also produce right behaviour.

+## BBD with ginkgo gomega
+*TODO*

 ## Makefile specs
 - **git** - git add - commit - push commands